crypt0grapher/pulsar/README.md

 - **Ethereum query** The `eth_getProof` method is preferred over `eth_getStorageAt` because it not only returns the same value but also provides a Merkle proof.
 This proof is used to validate the authenticity of the returned value against the light client.
-- **Merkle Patricia Trie verification** was written to verify the Merkle proof against the State root.
+- **Merkle Patricia Trie verification** is used to verify the Merkle proof against the State root.
+- A simple Ethereum **JSON RPC** client was written so support queries to the Ethereum node.

 ## Future Improvements

-- The current system is extremely simplified, and implemented as a single Cosmos App.
+- The current system is **extremely** simplified, and implemented as a single Cosmos App.
 The modular design is anticipated in the initial component breakdown, and each component is expected to be implemented as a separate Cosmos SDK Module.
   Moving the logic into modules will allow for easier maintenance and upgrades.
+- Error Handling done right.
+Fallback nodes, retries, and timeouts.
 - Ethereum Light Client as a Cosmos SDK Module.
 Separate reusable solution going forward that is in great demand among Cosmos SDK developers.
 Reusing Geth code (GPL) would be a great option since it supports the light mode natively.
 - Ethereum State Storage as a Cosmos SDK Module.